Children's Hospital is part of the UPMC family.

 Abbey's diabetes has been an educational experience for everyone who knows her, including her classmates, teachers, friends, and, most especially, her family.
 “At first, learning about Abbey's diabetes was really overwhelming,” says Abbey's father, Dan Malloy.
 “Our first thoughts were ‘We’ll never be able to do this.
 How will we give her shots?
 How will we know how much insulin she needs?”

 For the Malloys, the most difficult part of dealing with Abbey's juvenile diabetes was learning to manage her sugar levels.
-But all the answers and help the Malloys needed came from the staff in the Diabetes Department at Children's Hospital of Pittsburgh.
+But all the answers and help the Malloys needed came from the staff in the Endocrinology Department at UPMC Children's Hospital of Pittsburgh.
 “We learned quickly that Abbey's sugar levels are affected by everything from food to physical activity and illness,” says Dan.
 “For example, if Abbey takes a dose of insulin to prepare her sugar level to play outside and then it rains, her sugar level might get too high.
 It can be a really tough thing to regulate, especially for a child.”

 Fortunately for Abbey, technology is also on her side.
 Today, instead of giving herself three injections every day, Abbey wears a small pump that delivers a consistent dose of insulin to keep her body's base level of insulin regulated.
 Additional doses of insulin can be programmed into the pump and delivered whenever her body needs it, such as at meal times.